-It could give cockroaches and ants the ideal environment to nest and find their way into your home, says Brittany Campbell, an entomologist with the National Pest Management Association.
+It could give cockroaches and ants the ideal environment to nest and find their way into your home, says Brittany Campbell, an entomologist and technical services manager at Control Services in Omaha.
 As mulch decomposes, it generates heat while providing cover for brooding pests.
 It can even help mice tunnel into your home.

 So keep mulch at least 12 inches away from the foundation — or use inorganic mulch, such as rock or gravel.

 But don't go in the opposite direction and forgo mulching altogether, leaving the ground essentially bare.
 Yellow jackets make their nests by tunneling into bare dirt.

 You probably know this one already.
 But did you know your gutters and downspouts may harbor multiple mosquito maternity wards?